 Binomial Trees of orders 2 and 3 from left to right.

 Binary Representation of a number and Binomial Heaps

-A Binomial Heap with n nodes has the number of Binomial Trees equal to the number of set bits in the Binary representation of n.
-For example let n be 13, there 3 set bits in the binary representation of n (00001101), hence 3 Binomial Trees.
+A Binomial Heap with n nodes has the number of Binomial Trees equal to the number of set bits in the binary representation of n.
+For example, let n be 13, there are 3 set bits in the binary representation of n (00001101), hence 3 Binomial Trees.
 We can also relate the degree of these Binomial Trees with positions of set bits.
 With this relation, we can conclude that there are O(Logn) Binomial Trees in a Binomial Heap with ‘n’ nodes.

 Operations of Binomial Heap:

-- delete(H): Like Binary Heap, delete operation first reduces the key to minus infinite, then calls extractMin().
+- delete(H): Like Binary Heap, the delete operation first reduces the key to minus infinite, then calls extracting().